ucd-cepb/textnet/vignettes/paper.md

 entities within a sentence.

 We present an R
-package, *textNet*, designed to enable directed, multiplex, multimodal network extraction from text documents through syntactic dependency parsing, in a replicable, automated fashion for collections of arbitrarily long documents.
-The *textNet* package facilitates the automated analysis and comparison of many documents, based on their respective network characteristics.
+package, *textNet*, designed to enable directed, multiplex, and multimodal network extraction from text of documents through syntactic dependency parsing.
+The *textNet* package facilitates automated and replicable analysis and comparison of many documents, based on their respective network characteristics.
 Its flexibility allows for any desired entity categories, such as organizations, geopolitical entities, dates, or custom-defined categories, to be preserved.